advanced-rest-client/raml-to-api/client/README.md

 It reads a RAML file and creates javascript interface to interact with the API  without using any additional libraries.

 ### TL;DR
-Short paragraph of an idea.
+Short paragraph of the big idea.
 Currently API provider has to create an SDK library to be used oon a web page and programers need to use them in order to use the API without making raw requests to the endpoints.
 I believe that it's wrong approach.
-When you use couple of different API providers on your website you will end up with downloading megabites of libraties and you'll drown with different SDK's libraries structures.
+When you use couple of different API providers on your website you will end up with downloading megabites of libraties and you'll drown in different SDK's libraries structures.
 This project is an idea of how to end this nonsense.
 It creates an unified interface to interact with different APIs based on [RAML] specification.

 ## Registering an API (required!)
 Include this library into your project.